sybrew/the-seo-framework/readme.txt

 			* Donncha Domain Mapping URL compatibility file.
 Be sure to set a preferred canonical scheme.
 			* WPMUdev Mapping URL generation enhancements and compatibility file.
 Be sure to set a preferred canonical scheme.
 			/
-			* TSF uses newer JavaScript and CSS techniques.
-TODO: We now use ES5.1 and CSS3 snapshot 2015.
+			* TSF uses newer JavaScript and CSS techniques in the dashboard.
+We now use ES6 and CSS3 snapshot 2015.
 				* This improves admin performance and lowers memory consumption: less jQuery, more vanilla.
 				* To evade polyfilling and massive spaghetti, older browsers are therefore abandoned in support.
 				* The following browsers are no longer supported:
 					/
 					* TODO confirm this list, this is based on assumptions.
 					* Internet explorer 10 and below.
+					* Edge 40 and below.
 					* Safari 9 and below.
 					* All browsers on iOS 9 and below.
 					* Chrome 53 and below.
 					* Firefox 48 and below.
-					* NOTE: This only accounts for the WordPress administrative dashboard.
-This change doesn't affect your website visitors.
 	* **Fixed:**
 		* Security:
 			* An XSS issue has been resolved.